drivera123/LDRS591/_pages/unit-6-learning-activities.md

 post_date: 2017-11-24T14:49:51.000Z
 ---

-### Learning Activity 1
+### Learning Activity 37

-a\) Read chapter 9, "Qualitative Research Designs," in Plano-Clark and Creswell \(2015\).
+1. Read chapter 9, "Qualitative Research Designs," in Plano-Clark and Creswell \(2015\).

-b\) Read the four servant leadership articles posted under the unit 6 resources.
+2. Read the four servant leadership articles posted under the unit 6 resources.
 Chose one of the servant leadership articles to focus on to answer the questions in the following learning activities.

-c\) Read Unit 6 Notes.
+3. Read Unit 6 Notes.

-### Learning Activity 2: Blog post 1
+### Learning Activity 38 - Blog post

 Using the evaluation criteria on pg.
 301 in Plano-Clark & Creswell \(2015\), complete the following questions to evaluate the research design in a qualitative research report in one of the servant leadership articles.The figure on page 302 provides a template for recording your rating and rationale for the following questions: